karmaniverous/entity-manager/.stan/system/stan.requirements.md

 Scope

 - This document specifies the desired end state for entity-manager (vNext).
 It supersedes prior guidance where conflicts arise and reflects a coordinated, inference-first typing strategy across the “entity-\*” stack.
-- It remains provider-agnostic (DynamoDB is a common target) and retains current runtime semantics unless explicitly changed.
+- It remains provider‑agnostic (DynamoDB is a common target) and retains current runtime semantics unless explicitly changed.

 Overview

-- Entity Manager implements rational indexing and cross-shard querying at scale in your NoSQL database so you can focus on application logic.
+- Entity Manager implements rational indexing and cross‑shard querying at scale in your NoSQL database so you can focus on application logic.
 - Core responsibilities:
   - Generate and maintain database-facing keys (global hashKey and rangeKey) and other generated properties used by indexes.
   - Encode/decode generated property elements via transcodes.
-  - Dehydrate/rehydrate page keys for multi-index, cross-shard paging.
+  - Dehydrate/rehydrate page keys for multi-index, cross‑shard paging.
-  - Execute provider-agnostic, parallel shard queries through injected shard query functions, combining, de-duplicating, and sorting results.
+  - Execute provider‑agnostic, parallel shard queries through injected shard query functions, combining, de‑duplicating, and sorting results.

 Key concepts and terminology

-- Entity: application data type; accepts unknown keys (record-like).
+- Entity: application data type; accepts unknown keys (record‑like).
 - Generated properties:
   - Sharded: include the hashKey value and one or more property=value elements; require all elements to be present (atomic), otherwise undefined.
   - Unsharded: one or more property=value elements; missing element values are encoded as empty strings.
 - Keys:
   - Global hashKey (shared name across entities) with shard suffix.
   - Global rangeKey (shared name across entities) in the form “uniqueProperty#value”.
-- Shard bump: a time-windowed rule (timestamp, charBits, chars) defining shard key width and radix for records created within/after that timestamp.
+- Shard bump: a time‑windowed rule (timestamp, charBits, chars) defining shard key width and radix for records created within/after that timestamp.
 - Index components: tokens defining index hashKey and rangeKey.
 Tokens may be:
   - Global hashKey or rangeKey.
   - A sharded generated property (hashKey side only).